Explore the ocean of France with your fellow travelers

 France - Sail on France’s beautiful and spectacular canals and charming rivers, which run through some of Europe’s most beautiful areas.
 Riverboat holidays in France offer cultural and culinary delights, majestic landscapes, colorful villages and much more.
 Whichever destination you choose, you will be sure to find great wine, gourmet cuisine, beautiful scenery and historic sites – here are activities for all ages.

 France consists of three geographical regions – lowland areas in the northwest, the highlands of the Massif Central in the south and the mountain ranges of the Pyrenees and the Alps in the southwest and southeast.
 The landscape is intersected by the great rivers Rhône, the Loire and the Seine, which have been important transport routes for many centuries.
 The coastal stretches towards the Atlantic and the Mediterranean consist of both rocks and long sandy beaches, and have many natural ports where large commercial towns have grown.
 In the northern part of the country, the climate is typically North Atlantic, with much rainfall throughout the year and moderate differences between seasons.
 Further south, there is typically a Mediterranean climate with less rainfall and warmer summers.
+Because of the good climate, there are many popular sailing areas in France.
+One of the favorite areas where you can rent a riverboat is Grez-Neuville which is only a few hours drive from Paris.
+Further east is another popular sailing area the is Saverne .
+From the Saverne in France you sail along the Canal de la Marne au Rhin in the direction of the historic city of Nancy, and further along the Moselle River to the beautiful Lorraine.
 You do not need any sailing training to rent a boat or sail here where there is no commercial sailing and where the boats are not allowed to sail more than ten km per hour.
 There are excursion boats on different stretches.
+See which boats you have the opportunity to rent in France

 Traditionally, every region of France has had its own distinctive cuisine: in the northwest with butter, crème fraiche and apples; in Provence (in the Southeast) olive oil, herbs and tomatoes are used; in southwest duck fat, foie gras and Karl Johan mushrooms; Food from northeast France is very similar to German food and uses fat, sausage, beer and sauerkraut.
 In addition to the four general areas, there are many local cuisines such as the Loire Valley’s freshwater fish and white wines and the Basque cuisine’s use of tomato and chili.
 Today, however, the geographical differences in cooking are not so great as there has been greater population exchange in recent times.
 But the local French cuisine is about to have a renaissance.
 French cooking is often considered outside of France to be the fine food of Paris served in restaurants at high prices.
 The fine cuisine has most of its inspiration from Northern France, but is more refined.
 Typical French cooking in France does not have much in common with the fine.
 Wine and cheese are two very important parts of any French cuisine both as ingredients and as accessories.
 France is widely known for its many wines and cheeses.